Garden fresh yellow beans taste AMAZING on the Blackstone Griddle!! This refreshing bean recipe will become your new favorite side dish!

 - Place a layer of olive oil onto the griddle.

-- Once the Blackstone griddle is hot, put the yellow beans onto the flat top and top with your bacon pieces (cooked).
+- Once the Blackstone griddle is hot, put the yellow beans (and green beans) onto the flat top and top with your bacon pieces (cooked).

 - Let the beans cook for several minutes and then check to see how they are cooking.
 Toss the yellow beans with a griddle spatula to prevent burning.